kylej1994/graffiti/CONTRIBUTION.md

 ========================
 The guide itself is open for contribution.
 Nothing in here is universal law.
 Just make a pull request. :wink:

+If you need to get up to speed with git, [this](https://www.atlassian.com/git/tutorials/syncing) is a terrific guide.
+Even if you know the basics, it's worth checking out at some point for the advance stuff.
+It's the guide I use every time I forget how to rebase or revert. :sob:

 Workflow
 --------
 1. create [**issue**](#issues)